Sourav112004/Retailx-enterprise-analytics/docs/Business_Case_Studies.md

 Rather than stopping after identifying a low Average Order Value, multiple hypotheses were developed and validated through SQL-based investigations.
 Product pricing, product categories, order composition, and sample size were examined before arriving at an evidence-based conclusion.

+# Business Case 4 – Customer Lifetime Value Analysis

+## Business Question

+Which customers generate the highest lifetime value for the business, and what purchasing patterns distinguish them?

+---

+## Business Objective

+Identify high-value customers by analyzing lifetime revenue, purchase frequency and Average Order Value (AOV) to support customer retention and marketing strategies.

+---

+## SQL Techniques Used

+- INNER JOIN
+- SUM()
+- COUNT(DISTINCT)
+- GROUP BY
+- ORDER BY
+- Aggregate Functions
+- Customer Segmentation

+---

+## Key Findings

+- High-value customers generated significantly higher lifetime revenue.
+- Many customers placed only a single order throughout their lifetime.
+- Customers with the highest AOV were not necessarily those with the highest lifetime revenue.
+- Lifetime Revenue, Purchase Frequency and AOV each provide different business perspectives and should be analyzed together.

+---

+## Business Insight

+Customer value cannot be measured using a single KPI.

+Revenue identifies the highest-value customers.

+Order Frequency identifies the most loyal customers.

+Average Order Value identifies customers who spend the most per purchase.

+Analyzing these metrics together provides a more complete understanding of customer behavior.

+---

+## Business Recommendation

+- Reward high-value customers through loyalty programs.
+- Increase repeat purchases using personalized retention campaigns.
+- Target customers with high AOV but low purchase frequency.
+- Monitor Customer Lifetime Value regularly as a key business KPI.

 This structured approach transforms descriptive reporting into business-focused analysis, enabling stakeholders to understand not only **what happened**, but also the likely factors behind the observed results and the actions that should be considered.